Spanish verbs: Haber: impersonal obligation

 This construction is comparable to French il faut and Catalan cal.
 Hay que always goes with the infinitive.

 Haber: personal obligation

 A separate construction is haber de + infinitive.
-It is not impersonal.
-It tends to express a certain nuance of obligation and a certain nuance of future tense, much like the expression "to be to".
-It is also often used similarly to tener que and deber ("must", "ought to").
-Note that the third personal singular of the present tense is ha.
+It tends to express a certain nuance of obligation and a certain nuance of future tense, much like the expression "to be to" or "ought to".
+It is also often used similarly to tener que and deber ("must", "should").
+It is not impersonal and inflects for all persons and numbers.
+Note that the third personal singular of the present tense is ha not hay.